Before beginning your property investment journey

 In Australia’s property market, there are thousands of submarkets that each perform in different ways depending on their demographics and local economic conditions.

-For example, some suburbs have a strong history of capital growth, with all fundamental indicators pointing towards future growth.
+For example, some suburbs have a strong history of capital growth, with all fundamental indicators and due diligence pointing towards future growth.
 So, if you are not requiring a strong rental yield and your strategy is a pure capital growth strategy then those suburbs would be an ideal fit for your personal circumstances and requirements.

 “Asset selection is the last piece of the puzzle”.